 Most banks lack a data model that exposes collateral data in a way that reveals its every nuance and connection.
-Trouble is, anything less inevitably results in a superficial understanding of the broader loan book – and of the true extent of credit risk at play.
+Trouble is, anything less inevitably results in a superficial understanding of the broader loan book – and the true extent of credit risk at play.

 Poetic license aside, any bank worth its salt will know the details of the collateral held against its loans, right?
 Well, that’s three shades of wrong right there.